Skip to content

 array.java

-/* Insert element num at `index` */
+/* Insert element num at index index in the array */

 void insert(int[] nums, int num, int index) {